fcoomans/fcoomans.github.io/_pages/index.md

 So, I entered the workforce.

 My first job was as a **Finance Clerk** at a large South African arms manufacturer.
 It was a temporary position, and less than a year later, the holding company shut down the head office.
-I then joined a major corporate in the Energy sector, where I worked my way up from handling IT Services accounting to becoming the **Group IT Administrator**.
+I then joined a major corporation in the Energy sector, where I worked my way up from handling IT Services accounting to becoming the **Group IT Administrator**.

 Over the years, I took responsibility for major infrastructure and cybersecurity initiatives — including **networking**, **firewalls**, **VLAN segmentation**, and **server security**, as well as **virtualisation**, **backups**, **anti-virus**, and **email protection**.